manishjanky/ngx-select-dropdown/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
+- [ ] My changes do not reduce the code coverage percentage.
+Approproiate test cases have been added for the new code.